-Building technical analysis indicators into strategies can help you to identify when a market is ranging, trending or about to reverse.
-This can then allow you to pinpoint trade entry and exit points.
-The real question, however, is which are the best technical indicators to incorporate into your personal plan?
+Incorporating technical analysis indicators into trading strategies can help traders to identify when a market is ranging, trending or about to reverse.
+Charting analysis, price patterns and technical indicators can signal future price moves.

 How to use technical analysis with trading strategies

-Technical analysis is an extensive field.
-It incorporates charting analysis, price patterns and technical indicators.
-Each approach can offer a guide to future price moves, with the overall aim of developing the skills needed to know which indicators fit in with your strategy and are appropriate for the underlying market conditions.
+Technical analysis is an extensive field that incorporates charting analysis, price patterns and technical indicators.
+Each approach can signal future price moves.
+Traders should aim to develop the skills needed to know which indicators are appropriate for the underlying market conditions.

-Tip: If you are biased towards going “long” or “short,” consider finding a market that is trending in that direction.
+Tip: If you are biased toward going “long” or “short”, consider finding a market that is trending in that direction.

 It is also vital to consider market conditions.
 If price is moving sideways, then range trading strategies would be more effective than trend-following strategies.
 This can be challenging for traders who prefer one kind of approach to another.